jcmincke/jazzml/docs/guide.rst

  Choosing between various representations
 -----------------------------------------

+Choosing between various representation is necessary in presence of hierarchies.

-Suppose we have a Shape hierarchy with Circles and Polygon as subclasses:
+For instance, a Shape hierarchy with Circles and Polygon as subclasses:

 .. code:: python